holepunchto/pear-docs/building-blocks/hypercore.md

 socket.pipe(localCore.replicate(true)).pipe(socket)
 ```

-> In almost all cases, the use of both Hyperswarm and Corestore Replication is advised and will meet all your needs.
+> In almost all cases, the use of both Hyperswarm and Corestore Replication is advised and will meet all the user needs.

 #### **`const done = core.findingPeers()`**